waddlesplash/xlibe/README.md

 Xlib's API is relatively low-level, but it is just high-level enough that it can be emulated on top of a higher-level API like Haiku's.

-At present, it provides "most" commonly-used Xlib APIs, but many of them are stubbed or incomplete implementations.
-(GTK, with some hacks, can compile, link, and open a window before it runs in to missing functionality.)
+At present, it provides enough functioning Xlib APIs for Cairo and GTK to run with only occasional glitches.
+(Other X11 applications vary greatly in terms of what does and does not work.)

 History
 --------------------------